Solid foods: How to get your baby started

-If you answer yes to these questions and you have the OK from your baby's doctor, you can begin supplementing your baby's liquid diet.
+If you answer yes to these questions and your baby's doctor agrees, you can begin supplementing your baby's liquid diet.

 What to serve when

-Continue feeding your baby breast milk or formula as usual.
+Continue feeding your baby breast milk or formula — up to 32 ounces a day.
 Then:

 What about food allergies?

 To help prevent food allergies, parents were once told to avoid feeding young children highly allergenic foods such as eggs, fish, peanuts and tree nuts.
 Today, however, there's no convincing evidence that avoiding these foods during early childhood will help prevent food allergies.
 New research also suggests that desensitizing at-risk children to peanuts between ages 4 and 11 months may be effective at preventing peanut allergy.

 Still, especially if any close relatives have a food allergy, give your child his or her first taste of a highly allergenic food at home — rather than at a restaurant — with an oral antihistamine available.

 See more In-depth